maxh/maxheinritz.com/_posts/2022-11-23-transaction-boundaries.md

 tags: ["software patterns"]
 ---

-Database transactions are useful for making an atomic update that writes multiple pieces of data.
-The _transaction boundary_ refers to the borders of the transaction -- where it begins and ends.
+Transactions are useful for making atomic updates to database state.
+The term "transaction boundary" refers to the borders of the transaction -- where it begins and ends.

 Complex business operations may be implemented with one or multiple database transactions.
-Therefore a question arises during implementation as to where to place transaction boundaries.
+Therefore, a question arises during software design as to where to place transaction boundaries.

 ## Narrow transaction boundaries